 1. Display a Clear and Concise 404 Message

 The content above, although relevant is a little long-winded.
-It is also generic to the platform, rather than the store itself, so ensure your content is tailored to your store.
+The messaging is also generic, rather than specific to the store itself.
+Ensure your content is tailored to your store.

 A simple ‘Oops’ message is more in line with what the customer expects to see when faced with a 404 page.
 Topshop is a good example of this:

-lthough the text is clear and concise, the customer isn’t given a lot of help in terms of getting to the product pages and is left to navigate some cherry picked categories.
+Although the text is clear and concise, the customer isn’t given a lot of help in terms of getting to the product pages and is left to navigate only a few categories.

-The 404 page for Topshop also lacks a link to take the customer back to the homepage, to be able to browse all categories for themselves.
+Furthermore, 404 page for Topshop lacks a link to take the customer back to the homepage, where he would be able to browse all categories for himself.

-Even Asos have a rather cold and unhelpful 404 page, which may well have been forgotten about; this is regularly the case as efforts to develop the website are usually required elsewhere.
+Asos has a rather cold and unhelpful 404 page, which may well have been forgotten about, which is regularly the case as efforts to develop the website are usually required elsewhere.

 404s are pages are rarely visited by the people who work on the site and can be very low down the list of priorities, however if you set up a helpful and clear 404, there may be no reason to change it for a year or maybe longer, even left alone until the site has a redesign.